 If you would like to return home or think that you want to return home before your intended return date, please email us on firstname.lastname@example.org and we will endeavour to advise and support you further.
-Provided that it’s safe for you to travel back home, the University will pay the costs associated with getting you back as long as those costs are, in the University’s view, reasonable bearing in mind the current situation.
+As the pandemic continues to develop, we ask that DMU students continue to check the latest FCO advice to overseas travellers, as well as to continue to monitor communications from the Global Mobility Office and your host university.

 What should I do if my host university has now moved to online teaching for the rest of the academic year?

-The majority of our partner universities have now moved to online teaching/distance learning.
-Please continue to follow the schedule of teaching from your host university, meeting deadlines and continuing to complete assessments.
+In the event of your host university reverting to online teaching, please continue to follow the schedule of teaching from your host university, meeting deadlines and continuing to complete assessments.
 Should you choose not to complete your mobility online, you may be liable to partially repay grants/bursaries received and will not be eligible to receive recognition for your year abroad.

 Will I need to repay any of my bursary if I return home early?

 Should you return home early and this is not advised by the government, you may be asked to repay part of your Erasmus+ grant/Student Exchange bursary.
 In some situations, it may be possible to complete some of your study and assessments remotely and if you choose not to complete this, your grant calculation will be affected.

 Am I liable for accommodation costs in my host country if I no longer live there?

 If you have accommodation arrangements in place at your host university, you may still be liable for these costs should you return early.
 We recommend that you contact your host university/accommodation provider to discuss your options – some providers may offer greater leniency in ending signed agreements early due to COVID-19.

 How will this situation impact the recognition of my year abroad?